New Executive Orders are Cruel and Inhumane

 The Secretary of the Department of Homeland Security (DHS) grants TPS to individuals from designated countries who are unable to return home safely due to conditions or circumstances in their home countries.

-What does the re-designation of TPS for Ethiopia mean?
+What does the designation of TPS for Lebanon mean?

 How do I apply for TPS?